rachelkuzmich/rachelkuzmich.github.io/_posts/2025-12-05-day-3-advent-lidar-height-and-diversity.md

 author: "Rachel Jade Kuzmich"
 categories: [blog]
 tags: [ecology, remote sensing, advent, lidar]
 excerpt: "Here’s what remote sensing can do for ecologists.
-Today’s focus is on lidar and how."
+Today’s focus is on lidar and how it can save you a lot of time from collecting 3D data in the field."
 ---

 Today we shift from spectral data to 3D structure.
 Lidar (light detection and ranging) tells us how vegetation is arranged in space.